 The one complaint may be about the level of road noise: in comparison to rivals like the Mazda6 and Skoda Superb, the Mondeo makes a bit of a din at speed.
 Excessive noise from the engine due to the way the CVT gearbox works is noticeable, too.

 This is where the Mondeo Estate Hybrid really lets the side down.
 A petrol or diesel-engined version will hold 500 litres of luggage with all seats in place, but the petrol-electric version has to store its battery and hybrid system somewhere, so the total drops to a whisker over 400 litres here.
-The Toyota Corolla Touring Sports Hybrid, in contrast, will swallow almost 600 litres of luggage.
+The Corolla Touring Sports Hybrid mentioned above, in contrast, will swallow almost 600 litres of luggage.